Followers

 Valcour Island

 But the Governor-General had second thoughts about continuing a new campaign so late in the season.
-He withdrew north to tighten his supply line and prepare for a final push the following season.
+He withdrew north to strengthen his supply line and prepare for a final push the next season.
 It was a season that would not belong to him.
 Carleton's hesitancy in 1776 caused London to "go in a different direction."

 A Different Direction

-While the Americans used the winter respite to regroup and strengthen their hold on Lake Champlain, General Burgoyne returned to Britain.
-He convinced Lord George Germain and King George to appoint him as commander of the new army and the spring offensive into New York.
-Carleton responded by resigning as Governor-General and returned to Britain as the governor of Armagh, Ireland.
+While the Americans used the winter break to regroup and strengthen their hold on Lake Champlain, General Burgoyne returned to Britain.
+He convinced Lord George Germain and King George to appoint him as commander of the new army and to lead the spring offensive into New York.
+Carleton responded by resigning as Governor-General and returning to Britain as the governor of Armagh, Ireland.

 John Burgoyne